persapiens-classes/ifrn-ria/class/4-angular/10-data-binding.md

 ### Event Binding `( )`

-Event Binding allows you to bind events (such as clicks, mouseover, etc.) to methods in the component's model.
+Event Binding allows you to bind events (such as clicks, mouseover, etc.) to component model methods.

 Example:
 ```html